 Then, there’s the “WHERE is that information?!??” phenomenon.
 We’ve all been there: Spending hours searching for information from one file to the other, muttering under our breaths “I swear I saw that somewhere!”
 Whole lotta fun, right?
 Maintaining easy access and streamlining information across departments is crucial to keep your business moving forward at the speed modern times require.

-Database Management Prevents Compliance and Legal Risks
+DB Management Prevents Compliance and Legal Risks

 “Yes!
 The auditors are coming!”
 Said no one.
 EVER.
 Handing over a ton of spreadsheets to auditors and wishing them the best to connect the dots the way that only Johnny can is costly, time-consuming, and burdensome for everyone involved.
 Especially Johnny, who will most likely spend a few weeks in the conference room providing files, fixing manual data entry errors and connecting information.